pminina01/readthedocs/FormControl-target.md

 _layout_ - Layout used to format log messages.
 [Layout](Data-types) Required.
 Default: ${longdate}|${level:uppercase=true}|${logger}|${message}
 ###Form Options
 _append_ - Indicates whether log text should be appended to the text of the control instead of overwriting it.
 [Boolean](Data-types) Default: True

+_reverseOrder_ - Indicates whether log text should be appended or prepended.
+[Boolean](Data-types) Default: False

 _controlName_ - Name of control to which NLog will log write log text.
 Required.